PoomSmart/ASUS-FX504GE-Hackintosh/README.md

 2. AppleALC kext installed to `/Library/Extensions`
 3. Clover Audio injection `Inject=3` (`ResetHDA` may be enabled)
 ## PS/2 Keyboard
-1. VoodooPS2Controller kext installed to `/Library/Extensions` and `/EFI/CLOVER/kexts/Other` (using keyboard in Recovery mode)
+1. [acidanthera's VoodooPS2Controller kext](https://github.com/acidanthera/VoodooPS2/) installed to `/System/Library/Extensions` and `/EFI/CLOVER/kexts/Other` (using keyboard in Recovery mode)
-2. Karabiner (to remap your keyboard)
+2. Karabiner Elements (to remap your keyboard)
 ## Intel UHD 630 Graphics
 1. Enabled by `device-properties` injection (have Clover's Inject Intel **unchecked**, go with `0x3E9B0000`)
 2. WhateverGreen kext (with CFL backlight fix) installed to `/Library/Extensions`